Understanding Anger in Therapy

 People may:

-• Push harder into art materials
+Push harder into art materials.

-• Withdraw or appear far away
+Withdraw or appear far away.

-• Take up more space, more noise, more pressure
+Take up more space, noise, or pressure.

 What Anger Is Really Doing: A Bit of Psychoeducation